 I am proud of our financial success, (no doubt about it), but at the end of the day the balance of my bank accounts says very little about who I am or what is important to me.

 What does it mean to be successful in life?
-Here are my thoughts on the matter.
+How do you measure success?
+Here are my thoughts:

 1. Pushing Through the Hurdles